 Blue Mountains New South Wales, Australia Travel Guide

-One of the world's oldest and finest cave systems, Jenolan Caves are a spectacular natural wonder.
+One of the globe's's oldest and finest cave systems, Jenolan Caves are a spectacular natural wonder.
 They showcase stunning limestone formations, underground rivers, and a rich history.
 The network includes multiple show caves, each with unique features, plus possibilities for adventure caving.

-The Blue Mountains aligns well as a starting or mid-point for longer explorations of New South Wales.
+The Blue Mountains range aligns well as a starting or mid-point for longer explorations of New South Wales.

 A urban center with iconic landmarks.
 Direct train connections make combining a few days here with your Blue Mountains trip seamless.